dougrosman/saic-webart-fa19/docs/PROFPRAC_3900-syllabus-fa19.md

 * <a href="https://desktop.github.com" target="blank">GitHub desktop client</a>

 ### COURSE TEXTS
 _These readings will be assigned in various weeks throughout the semester.
-Additional optional readings may be added as necessary._ <br>
+Additional optional readings may be added._ <br>
 1. <a href="https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/" target="blank">_As We May Think_</a> – Vannevar Bush (1945) <br>
 2. <a href="https://www.scientificamerican.com/article/long-live-the-web/" target="blank"> _Long Live the Web: A Call for Continued Open Standards and Neutrality_ </a> – Tim Berners-Lee (2010)
 3. <a href="http://easylife.org/netart/" target="blank">_Introduction to net.art (1994-1999)_</a> – Natalie Bookchin, Alexei Shulgin (1999)